 - Since cash outflow or lease payments are spread over several years, this lowers the burden of making one-time significant cash payments.

 - If a business leases an asset instead purchasing it, this frees the capital for other investments.

-- Lease expenses remain constant over the lease tenor or grow in line with the inflation.
+- Lease expenses remain constant over the lease tenure or grow in line with inflation.
 This helps a business to accurately plan cash outflows.